rvalla/genuary2021/README.md

 # genuary 2021

 Here I share some of the work I did to be part of [genuary 2021](htps://genuary2021.github.io).
 It is not all here because I used tools from other bigger (or not so bigger) projects.
+I will share here other some other related tools since February 2021.

 ## some good results